Skip to Content Skip to Search

 The following options are accepted:

 default The default value to use when no value is provided.
-If this option is not passed, the previous default value (if any) will be used.
+If this option is not passed, the previously defined default value (if any) on the superclass or in the schema will be used.
 Otherwise, the default will be nil.

 array (PostgreSQL only) specifies that the type should be an array (see the examples below).